Publishing details of deliberate tax defaulters

 Please note that each entry relates specifically to the dates listed.
 The address is the one associated with the published person at the time of the default.
 It should not be assumed that tax defaults are currently taking place at the published address or by the published person because, for example:

-In order to comply with the obligation in section 94(9) Finance Act 2009 that no information may be published for longer than 12 months the lists of deliberate tax defaulters will not be captured for the National Archives.
+In order to comply with the obligation in section 94(9) Finance Act 2009, that no information may be published for longer than 12 months, the lists of deliberate tax defaulters will not be captured for the National Archives (Opens new window).

-If you want more information about publishing details of deliberate tax defaulters you can look at the technical guidance HMRC provides to its officers on this issue.
+If you want more information about publishing details of deliberate tax defaulters you can read the technical guidance HMRC provides to its officers on this issue.
+This is in the Compliance Handbook at CH190000+.
+There are also some FAQ's.